paulrobello/par_ai_core/README.md

   already be authenticated with AWS.
 * No key required to use with Ollama or LlamaCpp.

+### Open AI Compatible Providers

+If a specify provider is not listed but has an OpenAI compatible endpoint you can use the following combo of vars:
+* PARAI_AI_PROVIDER=OpenAI
+* PARAI_MODEL=Your selected model
+* PARAI_AI_BASE_URL=The providers OpenAI endpoint URL

 ### Search

 * TAVILY_API_KEY is required for Tavily AI search.
 Get a free key from https://tavily.com/.
 Tavily is much better than